 For example, if you want to place an intraday buy CO order for HDFC Bank shares that are currently trading at Rs.
 860.

-The trading platform will enter both the buy order (at Rs.
+The online trading platform will enter both the buy order (at Rs.
 860) and a stop-loss order (at Rs.
 857) simultaneously to cover your original buy order.
 You have the flexibility to set the stop-loss orders within the range allowed by your stockbroker.

 Know Your Trading Platform for Doing Intraday Trading